fossxo/fossxo-gdd/source/misc/licensing-and-distribution.rst

 to obtain, modify, and redistribute the source code for both private and commercial use.

-Any original game's assets are licensed under the CC-BY-4.0 license. [#ccbylicense]_
+Any original game assets are licensed under the CC-BY-4.0 license. [#ccbylicense]_

 ============
 Distribution
 ============
 The game is directly distributed to players via the internet.
-There are two main ways to acquire a copy of the game: downloading an platform specific package, or building the game from source.
+There are two main ways to acquire a copy of the game: downloading a platform specific package, or building the game from source.

 -----------------